KCordilia/AppicalAssessment/README.md

 ## Overview

-This iOS app helps manage and display information about new hires.
+This iOS app displays information about new hires and keeping track of your todo's.
 It fetches data from a remote server, handles local persistence, and provides user-friendly error handling and UI states (loading, success, error, and empty).

 ---

 ## Features

 - Display new hire information (name, start date, avatar).
+- Keeping track of and interacting with to do's
 - Handle network errors with retry functionality.
-- Show custom empty state when no new hires are available.
+- Show custom empty state when no new hires or to do's are available.
 - Sync data with the server while managing local storage.

 ---